Akshat53/10times/README.md

 # Event Creation Web Application

 This is a lightweight web application that allows users to create events on the frontend and display them in a listing.
-The application is built using **React** and uses mock APIs to handle the event creation and listing process.
+The application is built using **React**, **Ant Design** for the UI, and **localStorage** to manage event data.

 ## Project Structure